How to Become a Contractor: An 8-Step Infographic Guide

 One of the important general contractor license requirements, which often is among the specialty trades criteria as well, is obtaining a surety bond.
 This is a security mechanism that is often required from professionals in order to guarantee their legal compliance.
 Surety bonds are used in construction very often – and there are two main types you should keep in mind.

 Contractor license bonds vs contract bonds

-The first type of bonds that you will need when starting your contractorship is contractor license bonds.
+The first type of bond that you will need when starting your construction company is contractor license bonds.
 They are necessary when undergoing your licensing process with state authorities.
 The bond functions as a guarantee that you are a suitable candidate for a construction licensee.
 It ensures you will adhere to the law in your activities as a contractor.

 If you want to bid on public and private projects, you are likely to also need contract bonds.
 They are required on a project basis and protect the project owners.
 Contract bonds guarantee that you will execute the contracted work on time and in the agreed quality.

 Surety bonds don’t protect your business – they are a safety net for the state, your customers, or project owners.
 If you fail to follow the law or to deliver on your contractual obligations, you can end up with a claim against your bond.
 This is how harmed parties can seek fair compensation for the damages they have suffered as a result of your illegal activities or default on construction work.
 As you are fully liable for all claim costs, it’s best to avoid actions that can lead to problematic situations.

 Bonus tip: Your surety bond cost depends on the strength of your personal and business finances.
 If you want to pay less for your bonding, make sure you clear out outstanding payments and polish your credit report prior to applying for a bond.